-The Group measured the fair value of its long-term available-for-sale securities using market approach and discounted cash flow approach and considered those as Level 3 measurement because the Group used unobservable inputs to determine their fair values.
-As of December 31, 2021 and 2022, recent transaction price was used of market approach and discounted cash flow approach.
-The unobservable inputs were discounts for lack of marketability for such market approach and discount rates for discounted cash flow approach as of December 31, 2021 and 2022.
+The Group measured the fair value of its long-term available-for-sale securities using market approach and considered those as Level 3 measurement because the Group used unobservable inputs to determine their fair values.
+The unobservable inputs were discounts for lack of marketability for such market approach (ranging from 10% to 15%), as well as risk-free interest rates (ranging from 3.5% to 4%), as of December 31, 2022 and 2023.
 Significant increases or decreases in any of those inputs in isolation would result in a significant change in fair value measurement.

-(All amounts in U.S. dollars ("US\$"), except for share, per share data, or otherwise noted)
+(All amounts in US\$, except for share, per share data, or otherwise noted)